octawizard/scalaworkshop/README.md

 # scalaworkshop
-A little exercise to experiment Scala.
-The application scenario is the one typical of an Online Travel Agency.
+A little exercise to start using Scala.
+The application scenario is the one typical of an Online Travel Agency (OTA).

 This project is a RESTful web service of this hypothetical OTA.
 The entities are users, flights, bookings, locations, notifications.